-Keleti K. utca 24, Budapest 1024, Hungary; Tel: +36 1 336 9000; E-mail: aai@nebih.gov.hu
+Keleti K. utca 24, Budapest 1024, Hungary; Tel: +36 1 336 9302; E-mail: aai@nebih.gov.hu

-Import goods are subjects to Value Added Tax, which is handled by the importer or the distributor.
-Certain imports of commodities (e.g. alcoholic beverages) may require special licensing and procedures and may also be subjects to excise tax.
+Imported goods are subject to a Value Added Tax, which is handled by the importer or the distributor.
+Certain imports of commodities (e.g., alcoholic beverages) may require special licensing and procedures, and may also be subjects to excise tax.